unpywall/unpywall/docs/cache.rst

 Unpywall caches results to reduce network bandwidth and improve speed.

-By default, a package-wide cache is used.

 .. code-block:: python

    cache = UnpywallCache()
    Unpywall.init_cache(cache)

-Users can also use a project-specific cache:
+By default, a package-wide cache is used.

 .. code-block:: python

    cache = UnpywallCache("cache_for_analysis_script")
    Unpywall.init_cache(cache)

-Users can set a timeout (in seconds):
+You can also use a project-specific cache.

 .. code-block:: python

    cache = UnpywallCache(timeout=1000)
    Unpywall.init_cache(cache)

-Users can also override the cache completely using the "force" option:
+You can set a timeout (in seconds).

 .. code-block:: python

    cache = UnpywallCache()
    Unpywall.init_cache(cache)
    Unpywall.get_df("10.7717/peerj.4375", force=True)

+You can also override the cache completely using the "force" option.